 ELECTRIC CLIPPER 100

-— A tough two-container sailing cargo passenger ship for zero emission trading, custom designed for the job.
+— A tough four-container sailing cargo passenger ship for zero emission trading, custom designed for the job.

 — An efficient, easily handled yet powerful ketch rig.

 — Twin electric motors with lithium battery banks.

 — Solar and propeller generation with back up diesel generators for safety.

 — Separate passenger accommodation for six in two cabins with their own galley, head, and shower.

 — Shallow 1.8-metre draught to go where few other cargo boats dare.